HumanHalo -- Safe and Efficient 3D Navigation Among Humans via Minimally Conservative MPC: Safe Control among Humans

 The distance per set $i$ must then be greater than zero:

 \cref{fig:reachability-constraint-overview} visualizes the proposed constraint for different initial control inputs for a simplified case with a single reachable set per human.
+Here, $\mathcal S_1$ denotes the \ac{MAV}'s reachable set, and $\mathcal S_2$ denotes the human reachable set.
+In the case $\mathcal S_1 \not\subseteq \mathcal S_2$, the constraint ensures that the \ac{MAV}'s reachable set is not fully contained within the human reachable set, thereby preserving options for the \ac{MAV} to maneuver and avoid collisions at all times.
 We want \eqref{eq:reachability_general} to be a linear constraint, making the entire optimization problem in \eqref{eq:optimization_problem} a quadratic problem that can be efficiently solved with a guaranteed optimal solution \cite{boyd2004convex}.

 \textbf{\ac{MAV} Reachable Set} We represent the \ac{MAV} reachable set at step $k$ as a zonotope

 with center $\mathbf{c}^R_k$ and generator matrix $\mathbf{G}_k$.
 Intuitively, it is generated by starting from the center $\mathbf{c}^R_k$ and adding all possible linear combinations of the columns of $\mathbf{G}_k$, with each coefficient bounded between $-1$ and $1$.
 For the linear \ac{MAV} model (see \eqref{eq:system_dynamics}), this representation exactly characterizes all states that the system can reach at step $k$, with the generators in $\mathbf{G}_k$ encoding the directions and magnitudes of expansion.